Academic Programs Catalog

 4. Workshops ranging from resume writing and career exploration to networking and interviewing skills.

-5. Career Fairs, including MSU Fall Career Days, Graduate and Law School Fair, Diversity Career Fair, Summer Job and Internship Fair, Teacher and Administration Career Fair and more.
+5. Career Fairs, bring employers to campus for over 50 events annually including MSU On Campus and Local Job Fair, Graduate and Law School Fair, Student Success Career Fair, Summer Job and Internship Fair, Teacher and Administration Career Fair and more.

 6. On campus interviews with employers for entry-level and internship positions with over 10,000 interviews conducted annually.

-7. Career resources: including Handshake, an interactive system that manages job, internship, part-time campus employment listings, on-campus interviews, as well as a comprehensive calendar of career events and workshops.
+7. Career resources: including Handshake, an interactive system that manages job, internship, part-time campus employment listings, on-campus interviews, as well as a comprehensive calendar of career events and workshops, practice interviewing, a professional photo booth and even a Career Clothing Closet.

 For more information, visit www.careernetwork.msu.edu.

-The Director of Student and Community Relations serves Michigan State University students and the community with respect to MSU student-related topics, by fostering effective interactions and increasing open communication with the Mid-Michigan community.
+The Director of Community and Student Relations serves Michigan State University students and the community with respect to MSU student-related topics, by fostering effective interactions and increasing open communication with the Mid-Michigan community.
 For more information, call 1-517-432-7527 (TTY 353-6651); visit 556 E. Circle Drive, Student Services Building, Room 113; or visit www.collegelifeel.msu.edu.

 OFF-CAMPUS listing service.
 An off-campus housing listing Service, endorsed by MSU, is available to assist students with locating apartments, houses and roommates based on personal preference and budget.
 The search begins at offcampushousing.msu.edu.